samvera-labs/active_encode/README.md

 encode.cancelled?  # true
 ```

-An encode object job is meant to be the record of the work of the encoding engine and not the current state of the outputs.
-Therefore moved or deleted outputs will not be reflected in the encoding job.
+An encode object is meant to be the record of the work of the encoding engine and not the current state of the outputs.
+Therefore moved or deleted outputs will not be reflected in the encode object.

 ### AWS ElasticTranscoder